Pee Dee ~ Today

 many socially high-ranking members of the tribe lived, died & are

-The Pee Dee participated in a widespread trade network that stretched from Georgia to South Carolina, Tennessee, & North Carolina.
-By 980, the Pee Dee culture had developed as a distinct culture & thrived in the Pee Dee River region of present-day North & South Carolina during the pre-Columbian era.
+Early Pee Dee participated in a widespread trade network that stretched from Georgia to South Carolina, Tennessee, & North Carolina.
+The Pee Dee once exercised great political & cultural influence in the Pee Dee River region of present-day North & South Carolina.

-The Pee Dee culture included the use of copper & shells.
-Early discovered Pee Dee artifacts include copper-covered wooden ear spools & rattles, pendants, entire sheets of copper & a copper ax.
+Early Pee Dee culture included the use of copper & shells.
 Additionally, beads, gorgets & pins were fashioned from conch shell.
 As evident at modern day tribal events, many Pee Dee continue to include a significant amount of copper, traditional beading & conch shells in both their event regalia & daily wear.

 Around the middle of the 16th Century, the Pee Dee migrated from the Lower Pee Dee River of the Atlantic Coastal Plain to the Upper Pee Dee River of the Piedmont and remained there for about a century.
 This migration took place in an effort to avoid Spanish slave raids along South Carolina's coast.
 In 1567, Spanish 'explorers' encountered the Pee Dee village of Vehidi, located along the Pee Dee River.